Gender and rights

 Encouraging women and girls to be self-sufficient through skilling is an important initiative under the gender and empowerment portfolio.
 Women and girls are taught skills that provide them opportunities to work within or outside their ecosystem or become self-employed.
-The training has inspired many to learn non-traditional skills such as two / three / four-wheeler driving and repair, computer / mobile phone repair, etc. FPA India’s para medical course is also hugely popular as it guarantees jobs on completion.
+The training has inspired many to learn non-traditional skills such as two / three / four-wheeler driving and repair, computer / mobile phone repair, basic computer skills etc. FPA India’s para medical course is also hugely popular as it supports placements on completion.

-While sensitisation of the society is ongoing, work with key population (KP) groups such as men who have sex with men (MSM), sex workers (SW), people using drugs (PUD), transgender (TG) people, people living with HIV (PLHIV), and vulnerable and marginalised women is also strengthened.
-It enables the KPs to fulfil their sexual and reproductive rights.
+We work with key population (KP) groups such as men who have sex with men (MSM), sex workers (SW), people using drugs (PUD), transgender (TG) people, people living with HIV (PLHIV), and vulnerable and marginalised women to enable the KPs to fulfil their sexual and reproductive rights.
 Twelve targeted intervention projects have been implemented to address the HIV care and support components of trucker, PLHIV, PUD, MSM, SW and TG community care.

 Shadows and Light Project

 It was a three-year project funded by BACKUP Health, aimed to address the linked SRH and HIV needs of key populations within four IPPF member associations.